unni-krishnan-95/copy/_posts/2016-10-5-vulnhub-stapler1.md

 		19478204 blocks of size 1024.
 16396996 blocks available
 ```

 Nice!
 Looks like we were able to establish a connection!
-From here, let's go and enumerate the files and folder on the share.
-And if we find something we like - we can use the `get` command to download it.
+From here, I began to enumerate the files and folder on the share.
+For any of the files I found, I went ahead and used the `get` command to download it back to my host, just like in FTP.

 ```console
 smb: \> cd kathy_stuff